7/27

 7/27 is the second studio album by American girl group Fifth Harmony, released by Syco Music and Epic Records on May 27, 2016.
 The record is the follow-up to the group's debut studio album Reflection (2015).
 Its lyrics discuss themes of female empowerment and love.
 It features guest appearances by American R&B and hip hop artists Ty Dolla Sign, Fetty Wap and Missy Elliott, and collaborations with producers Jack Antonoff, Kygo and Norwegian duo Stargate.
 7/27 is primarily a pop, tropical house and R&B record that includes elements of reggae, funk, electronic dance music, hip hop and trap.
 Unlike the genres explored on Reflection, 7/27s songs incorporate new genres like tropical house.
 This is the final Fifth Harmony album to feature Camila Cabello before she left the group in December 2016 to pursue a solo career.

 The album debuted at number four on the US Billboard 200, becoming the group's highest-charting album in the US to date, and selling 74,000 equivalent album units.
 7/27 earned the group its first top-five entry in the United Kingdom, where it peaked at number three, and a top-five entry in Canada where it peaked at number three.
 Elsewhere, it peaked in the top fives of sixteen other countries, reaching number one in Spain and Brazil.
 To further promote the album, Fifth Harmony embarked on its fifth headlining concert tour, The 7/27 Tour, which visited North and South America, Europe and Asia.
 7/27 received generally positive reviews from contemporary music critics.

 "Work from Home" featuring Ty Dolla Sign, the album's lead single, was released on February 26, 2016.
 It peaked at number four on the Billboard Hot 100, becoming the group's highest-charting single in the United States and the first top-five entry from an all-female group to chart in ten years since "Buttons" by The Pussycat Dolls.
 Since its release, the song has charted in the top five of twenty-two countries.
 The second single, "All in My Head (Flex)" featuring Fetty Wap, charted in the top 25 of the US Billboard Hot 100 and sixteen other countries.
 Two promotional singles, "The Life" and "Write on Me", were made available before the album's release.
-The third single from the album, "That's My Girl", was sent to contemporary hit radio on September 27, 2016.
+The third and final single from the album, "That's My Girl", was sent to contemporary hit radio on September 27, 2016.